grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 </Blockquote>

-Let's go ahead verify our script is valid by performing a brief test:
+Let's go ahead and verify our script is valid by performing a brief test:
 ```shell
 k6 run test.js
 ```